How to stay healthy and fit during the Chinese New Year festive season with some physical activity and exercise.

 Make use of the weeks before Chinese New Year to kick-start your fitness by trying out different activities.
 Besides putting you on the road to better health, it will also help you decide on an activity you feel happy to engage in regularly.
 Be it jogging, kickboxing or yoga, develop a regular exercise routine so that it will be easier to keep going during the holiday.

-Don’t know where to start?
-Sundays @ the Park is a free programme that offers exciting workouts at a park near you.
-If you’ve never heard of Bokwa Fitness or Piloxing, or if you’ve always wanted to pick up some K-pop or fight club moves, the action’s just around the corner.
+MOVE IT Programmes which includes various types of physical activity, such as aerobic, strength, balance, and flexibility.
+From Active Family, Quick HIIT and Sunrise In The City, to Sundays @ the Park and many more, these free programmes are available island-wide throughout the week.
+If you’ve never heard of Bokwa Fitness or Piloxing, or if you’ve always wanted to pick up some Yoga or K-pop moves, the action’s just around the corner.